PH-tree: Floating point keys

 The PH-tree can only store integer values.
-Floating point values can trivially be stored as integers casting it them an integer.
-However, the authors of also propose an approach without loss of precision.
+Floating point values can trivially be stored as integers casting them as an integer.
+However, the authors also propose an approach without loss of precision.

 Lossless conversion

 Lossless converting of a floating point value into an integer value (and back) without loss if precision can be achieved by simply interpreting the 32 or 64 bits of the floating point value as an integer (with 32 or 64 bits).

 Due to the way that IEEE 754 encodes floating point values, the resulting integer values have the same ordering as the original floating point values, at least for positive values.
 Ordering for negative values can be achieved by inverting the non-sign bits.